matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

     - **Not purely temporal:** Position jitter shows identical orbital coupling as clock bias (Δ = 2%), consistent with spacetime coupling

-    - **Not random noise:** p < 10−300 across 172 million pairs; orbital coupling at 3.3σ; shuffle test shows 33× evidence ratio (real R² = 0.945 vs. shuffled R² = 0.029) with 100% pass rate across 72 tests
+    - **Not random noise:** nominal p < 10−15 across 172 million pairs under the standard null; orbital coupling at 3.3σ; shuffle test shows 33× evidence ratio (real R² = 0.945 vs. shuffled R² = 0.029) with 100% pass rate across 72 tests

-    - **Not solar-driven:** Comprehensive null tests show zero correlation with 27-day solar rotation period (all r < 0.08, 72/72 tests pass), ruling out solar wind, radiation pressure, and related solar activity effects
+    - **Not solar-driven:** Comprehensive null tests show zero correlation with 27-day solar rotation period (all r < 0.08, 72/72 tests pass), disfavoring solar wind, radiation pressure, and related solar activity effects

-    - **Not lunar-driven:** Zero correlation with 29.5-day lunar synodic period (all r < 0.11, 71/72 tests pass), ruling out lunar tidal forcing of atmospheric or clock behavior
+    - **Not lunar-driven:** Zero correlation with 29.5-day lunar synodic period (all r < 0.11, 71/72 tests pass), disfavoring lunar tidal forcing of atmospheric or clock behavior

-    - **Not tidally forced:** Planetary event modulation shows no GM/r² scaling (p = 0.457), ruling out direct gravitational tidal effects; consistent with geometric alignment rather than mass-dependent coupling
+    - **Not tidally forced:** Planetary event modulation shows no GM/r² scaling (p = 0.457), disfavoring a direct gravitational tidal mechanism; consistent with geometric alignment rather than mass-dependent coupling

-    - **Not solar-apex-aligned:** CMB frame analysis strongly disfavors Solar Apex as preferred direction (106° separation, 5.5× farther than CMB, 32× worse variance explained), consistent with cosmological rather than local galactic reference frame
+    - **Not solar-apex-aligned:** CMB frame analysis disfavors Solar Apex as preferred direction (106° separation, 5.5× farther than CMB, 32× worse variance explained), consistent with cosmological rather than local galactic reference frame

 ### Significance of Mass-Independence in Raw Data

-    The absence of GM/r² mass scaling in raw SPP data is a critical finding that strengthens the TEP interpretation beyond previous PPP-based results:
+    The absence of GM/r² mass scaling in raw SPP data is a critical finding that supports the TEP interpretation beyond previous PPP-based results:

         - **No "Filtering" Argument:** Unlike PPP, SPP processing does not rigorously model and remove solid Earth tides.
 If the observed modulation were a residual tidal effect, it should scale with planetary mass and distance ($M/r^3$).

-        - **Distinct Phenomenon:** The fact that the signal is detectable but shows *no* mass dependence confirms it is physically distinct from tidal forces.
+        - **Distinct Phenomenon:** The fact that the signal is detectable but shows *no* mass dependence is consistent with it being physically distinct from tidal forces.

         - **Geometric Origin:** The modulation depends only on alignment geometry, consistent with TEP's prediction of spacetime metric variations rather than Newtonian force perturbations.